simongravelle/nmrformd/README.rst

+.. inclusion-readme-intro-start

 NMRforMD
 ########

 NMRforMD is a python script to calculate NMR relaxation times from molecular dynamics trajectory files.
 Used in combination with MDAnalysis, it allows for the analysis of trajectory files from LAMMPS, GROMACS, or AMBER simulation package.

+.. inclusion-readme-intro-end

+For details, tutorials, and examples, please have a look at the `documentation`_.

+.. inclusion-readme-start

 Information
 -----------